aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-xlam/_index.md

 ---
 title: C# XLS to XLAM - XLS to XLAM Converter
 description: Aspose Excel.
-Convert XLS to XLAM quickly and easily with Aspose.Cells.
-C# XLS to XLAM.
-C# Save XLS to XLAM.
-Save XLS as XLAM using C#.
+This comprehensive solution provides C# developers with a fully integrated approach to convert XLS to XLAM format, enabling seamless saving of XLS data into XLAM format using the Aspose.Cells library, all through efficient and customizable C# code.
-keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to XLAM in C#., Save XLS to XLAM using C#., C# XLS to XLAM saveformat., XLS to XLAM Converter., C# Save XLS as XLAM]
+keywords: [Aspose Excel., C# Aspose.Cells., Smart XLS files to XLAM Converter for C#., Convert XLS to XLAM in C#., XLS files to XLAM Conversion in C#., Leverage intelligent data processing to automatically parse and save XLS into XLAM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}